-Rural Japan halted 60 traditional folk events due to depopulation, aging | The Japan Times
+Sixty traditional folk events halted in rural Japan due to depopulation, aging | The Japan Times

 According to the Cultural Affairs Agency, prefectural governments had named 1,651 events as intangible folk culture assets as of May 2016.
 Aside from these, 6,264 events have been designated as intangible folk culture assets by cities, towns and villages across the country.
 Some of these municipal-level festivals are small in scale and are believed to have been suspended or abolished already.

-Of the 60, six traditional events in four prefectures have been abolished, including kagura (shinto music and dance) in the city of Shiroi, Chiba Prefecture, kabuki-inspired shishimai (lion dance) in Gamagori, Aichi Prefecture, fishing manners and customs in Tsushima, Nagasaki Prefecture, and tsue odori (stick dance) in Saiki, Oita Prefecture.
+Of the 60, six traditional events in four prefectures have been discontinued, including kagura (shinto music and dance) in the city of Shiroi, Chiba Prefecture, kabuki-inspired shishimai (lion dance) in Gamagori, Aichi Prefecture, fishing manners and customs in Tsushima, Nagasaki Prefecture, and tsue odori (stick dance) in Saiki, Oita Prefecture.

 An official at the Chiba Prefectural Government said that rural communities are struggling to find people to inherit the traditions as their population grays and declines.